-There are 3 properties in Kincardine O-Neil
+There is 1 property in Kincardine O-Neil

 Kincardine O'Neil is an attractive historical village in Royal Deeside, located near the northern bank of the River Dee.
 It is just under five miles to the east of Aboyne, and within commuting distance from Aberdeen city centre, which is 25 miles to the east.